123Sanpei/PortfolioProjects/SQL/Data Exploration/README.md

 ## Conclusion

 The project has successfully explored the COVID-19 dataset using SQL queries and provided insights into the global impact of COVID-19.
-The project also demonstrated the importance of data preprocessing, exploration, and visualization in understanding complex datasets.
+Overall, this project provides a comprehensive view of the COVID-19 pandemic and its impact on different countries